-Director Nominating Process
+Director Nomination Process

 The process followed by our nominating and corporate governance committee to identify and evaluate director candidates includes requests to members of our board of directors and others for recommendations, meetings from time to time to evaluate biographical information and background material relating to potential candidates and interviews of selected candidates by members of our nominating and corporate governance committee and our board of directors.
-The nominating and corporate governance committee also utilizes a third party recruiting firm to identify and interview potential candidates.
+The nominating and corporate governance committee has from time to time used a third-party recruiting firm to identify and interview potential candidates.